tongenLim0827/capbayVroomProject/README.md

 For a Sales Agent, they are able to view the list of registration for the CapBay Vroom test drive and also evaluate whether the customer is eligible for promotion.
 If the customer is eligible, the sales agent will modify the down payment amount that needs to be paid by the customer

 For a customer, they can book an appointment for the test drive and view their booking history later.
 They can also track their appointment status to see whether it is being processed by the sales agent.

+Sales agent can also perform lookup for the registration based on customer name, creation date or any search items.